mayankshouche/DSLabFinalProject/index.md

 # Classification with Very Big Dataset

-This section covers our efforts to train the BERT sequence classification model with a larger text corpus of nearly 150,000 entries.
+This section covers our efforts to train the BERT sequence classification model with a larger training text corpus of nearly 150,000 entries.
 Our findings were that training on a larger corpus yielded better classification that the previous section's models on the validation set from the previous section .
 We will detail the steps we tried when fine-tuning with a large dataset.
+We used the same train-test split as mentioned in the previous section, and sampled 150,000 tweets from the training region, and kept the same 15% of test tweets to analyze our results.

 ## Fine-tuning BERT Sequence Classification with Frozen BERT weights

-Our first approach to fine-tune BERT Sequence Classification was to freeze the BERT weights simply because training would take too long.
+Our first approach to fine-tune BERT Sequence Classification was to freeze the BERT weights simply because training would take too long if we were to also train the BERT weights.
 We thus tried this approach of only modifying the weights of the the logistic regression classifier on top of BERT to get the following results:

 ![](images/frozen_100000.png)

 As we can see from the results, fine-tuning the BERT Sequence Classification model's logistic regression layer only does not allow it to learn more complex patterns from the text corpus.
 This could be becuase the logistic regression is not deep enough to catch on to these.

+## Fine-tuning BERT Sequence Classification without Frozen Weights

 We decided to take a go at fine-tuning the whole BERT Sequence Classification model with our large text corpus to get the following results on the same test set as from above.
+The training was considerably longer, however, we were able to get much better results as shown below.

 ![](images/150000_95.png)

 This shows that BERT was able to find patterns that help distinguish Democratic tweets from Republican tweets, vice versa, very well when given more data.
-This may be because the variance of the model greatly decreased when we fed it large samples of data.
-It may be that the model is deep enough to learn more complex patterns when given more data points to learn from.
+Even more remarkable is that it was able to achieve such performance without being fine-tuned.
+This may be because the variance of the complex BERT model greatly decreased when we fed it large samples of data.
+Further, it may be that the model is deep enough to learn more complex patterns when given more data points to learn from.
+This AUC score was phenomenal achievement of the model, showing that BERT is able to learn key differences in the style of tweets of Republicans and Democrats.

 ## Further Analysis of Results
 One problem we observed with our problem design is that the training corpus has the same users as the testing corpus.
 Thus, the model may be learning tweet characteristics of specific groups of users to educate its predictions.
 However, there is also a chance that the model is picking up on word patterns of different groups of people.
 A future plan is to dive deeper into the weights of the model and find out the significance of each.
 Another plan is to see is making sure user ids in the training corpora are not in the test corpora.